mark-blacher/sql-algorithms/README.md

-├── case_study                 # Case study and experiments for the paper using logistic regression │   ├── demonstration          # Stand alone files for logistic regression │   └── experiments            # Experimental files to reproduce the results of the paper ├── primitives                 # Stand alone files for the primitives of chapter 3 │   ├── conditions             # Implementation of conditions │   ├── errors                 # Catching and handling errors
+├── case_study                 # Case study and experiments for the paper using logistic regression │   ├── demonstration          # Stand alone files for logistic regression │   └── experiments            # Experimental files to reproduce the results of the paper ├── more_algorithmic_examples  # additional SQL-only algorithms not mentioned in the paper ├── primitives                 # Stand alone files for the primitives of chapter 3 │   ├── conditions             # Implementation of conditions │   ├── errors                 # Catching and handling errors